Everything you need to know about bike insurance in the Netherlands [2026 guide]

 Understandably, the main requirement for bike insurance in the Netherlands is having a good lock on your bike.
 This lock will have to be approved by your insurance company. ✅

-When you sign up for bike insurance, you will also need to provide basic information such as your bicycle’s frame number and the number of spare keys you have.
+On top of that, when you sign up for bike insurance, you will also need to provide basic information such as your bicycle’s frame number and the number of spare keys you have.

 Let op!
 Recently, more and more insurance companies have made it increasingly difficult to insure specific kinds of bicycles, or have opted out of it completely.
-This mostly concerns so-called fat bikes and e-bakfietsen by the company Urban Arrow.
+This mostly concerns so-called fatbikes and e-bakfietsen by the company Urban Arrow.

 The reason?
 These bikes are extremely popular among sneaky bike thieves and have a very high percentage of reported thefts.
 According to recent statistics, 90% of all fat bikes are reported stolen, writes de Volkskrant. 😳